 Travelling by Train to Montepulciano

-If you are travelling by train to Montepulciano these are the approximate travel times to from the closest cities in Italy.
+If you are travelling by train to Montepulciano these are the approximate travel times from the closest cities in Italy.

 - Florence to Montepulciano by train 2 hours 35 minutes